Theano/libgpuarray/doc/installation.rst

 To run the python tests run nosetests in the pygpu subdirectory.
-By default it will attempt to use 'opencl0:0' as the compute device but you can override this by setting the DEVICE or COMPYTE_DEVICE environement variable, with COMPYTE_DEVICE having priority, if set.
+By default it will attempt to use 'opencl0:0' as the compute device but you can override this by setting the DEVICE or GPUARRAY_DEVICE environement variable, with GPUARRAY_DEVICE having priority, if set.
 The format for the device string is '<backend name><device id>'.
 Possible backend names are 'cuda' and 'opencl'.